mahssan750/mahssan750/README.md

 - 👋 Hi, I’m Mohamed Aboulabed
-- 👀 I’m interested in R, Bioinformatics, Biostatistics and python
+- 👀 I’m interested in python, R, Biostatistics and Bioinformatics
 - 💞️ I’m looking to collaborate on Research
-- 📫 How to reach me mahassan750@outlook.com
+- 📫 How to reach me mahassan750@gmail.com
-- 😄 Pronouns: mohamed
+- 😄 Pronouns: Mohamed
 - ⚡ Fun fact: sky is not blue :)

 <!---